lyndonzheng/Pluralistic-Inpainting/README.md

 </tr>

 </table>
-Example completion results of our method on images of a face, natural scenes, a building and a dog with various masks (masks shown in gray).
+Example completion results of our method on images of face ([CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)), building ([Paris](https://github.com/pathak22/context-encoder)), and natural scenes ([Places2](http://places2.csail.mit.edu/)) with center masks (masks shown in gray).
 For each group, the masked input image is shown left, followed by sampled results from our model without any post-processing.
 The results are diverse and plusible.
-The details can be viewed by zooming in.

 ## [More results on project page]()